jjvanzon/Circular-Language-Spec-Plans/done/2009-08-0-review-by-brother-plan.md

 Also the planning was completely discussed.

-We did not cover the documentation of the new computer language literally.
+We did not cover the documentation of the Encircle literally.
 We covered several coding concepts through a discussion about the language.
 The following concepts were covered: